cea-hpc/modules/INSTALL.rst

                       time.
 Each modulefile in this list should be separated by ``:``.
-Defined value is registered in the ``modulerc`` configuration file. (default=no)
+Defined value is registered in the ``modulerc`` configuration file. (default=no) --with-quarantine-vars=<VARNAME[=VALUE] ...>
+                      Environment variables to put in quarantine when running the module command to ensure it a sane execution environment (each variable should be separated by space character).
+A value can eventually be set to a quarantine variable instead of emptying it. (default=no)